ontoligent-design/polo2/README.md

 this file stores as much information as possible about the environment and parameters needed to run Polo, and it is passed to most Polo objects you create.

-The file uses the simple `INI` format, support for which is conveniently built into Python, via the `configparser` library.
+> The file uses the simple `INI` format, support for which is conveniently built into Python, via the [`configparser`](https://docs.python.org/3/library/configparser.html) library.
 The structure of this format is simple: content is divided into sections, indicated by bracketed labels on new lines, followed by a series of key/value pairs separated by a colon.
+If you're interested in using this format for your own projects, see the documentation to learn about what it can do -- Polo usings only a fraction of its functionality.

 When you run `polo setup myproject`, a `config.ini` file is automatically created for you, with some values added for you.
 Here is a template of this file, with comments to explain what each key means.

 ```ini
 [DEFAULT]